• Skip to primary navigation

 I can fit quite a bit in that little pouch!!

-Clearly my bag needs a little pairing down; I mean who needs empty thread spools?!
+Clearly, my bag needs a little paring down; I mean, who needs empty thread spools?!
 So I plan on whittling the items down to the essentials:

 • Scissors